Welcome Students & Educators!

 For more information and to order test kits visit the World Water Monitoring Challenge site.

-The NEWEA Public Education Committee and Massachusetts Water Resources Authority sponsors test kits for Boston area schools and civic groups.
-If interested, please contact the Public Education Committee.
+The NEWEA Youth Education Committee and Massachusetts Water Resources Authority sponsors test kits for Boston area schools and civic groups.
+If interested, please contact the Youth Education Committee.

 Opportunities for College Students